Home > About

 The Ningaloo Atlas project builds on the eAtlas project for the Great Barrier Reef.
 It is a partnership between government organisations, non-government organisations, researchers, industry, and community groups to improve our understanding and raise awareness of the greater Ningaloo region.

-Funding for the Ningaloo Atlas project has been provided by BHP Billiton Petroleum (BHPB) and the Australian Institute of Marine Science (AIMS).
+Funding for the Ningaloo Atlas project has been provided by BHP Billiton Petroleum (BHP) and the Australian Institute of Marine Science (AIMS).

 For more information on the Ningaloo Atlas: